ToniWilliams1/toniwilliams1/README.md

 -->

 - 🔭 My name is Toni and I'm from New York City.
-- 🌱 I’mpassionate about full stack web development, education, and spreading knowledge to others.
+- 🌱 I’mp assionate about full stack web development, education, and spreading knowledge to others.
 - 👯 I’m looking to collaborate on open source projects.
-- 💬 Ask me about web development, increasing digital presence.
+- 💬 Ask me about web development, increasing digital presence, projects.
 - 📫 How to reach me: ...
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: It's spelled Toni, with an I!